 There is also the keyed Vigenère cipher variant that is more advanced and more secure.

-4) How to break (crack) Vigenère cipher
+How to crack a Vigenère cipher

 Though this cipher is more secure, it’s still vulnerable to attacks though to a lesser extent.